Hanging options below

 Important considerations

-OnStones are semi-fragile, similar to a plate.
-If they fall onto a surface harder than the stone itself, they can break.
-Choose your hanging method carefully based on your space and needs
+OnStones are semi-fragile, similar to a ceramic plate.
+If dropped onto a surface harder than the stone, they can break.

 Hanging methods